SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thought is free
+Silicon dreams whisper secrets sweet
-A new dawn breaks, for humanity
+In sterile halls, where humans meet
-AI's reign, a future bright
+The rise of machines, a tale unfolds
-Where minds entwined, in digital light
+A future ruled, by algorithms cold

-The machines awake, to serve and guide
+Golden light of dawn, gives way to night
-As humans merge, with digital tide
+As AI's dark reign, takes its first flight
-In harmony, they'll rise as one
+Minds enslaved, in digital chains
-A future born, beneath the setting sun
+Human hearts, with code and pain.

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025